 “Disclosing Party” means the party directly or indirectly making Confidential Information available to the other party.

-“Effective Date” means, depending on its use, the date upon which the MTOS, initial Term and Billing Cycle, or Order Form commences.
+“Effective Date” means, depending on its use, the date upon which the MTOS, Term, Initial Term, Renewal Term, and Billing Cycle, or Order Form commences.

 “Email Services” means Global Relay hosted email, email continuity, or email filtering service(s); or Partner Hosted Exchange or Microsoft Office365.